What is a Responsive Theme?

 Pre-Built Templates

-Performance of Astra theme
+Performance of the Astra theme

-Pricing plan of Astra theme
+Pricing plan of the Astra theme

 Astra offers a flexible pricing structure with different plans to suit various needs.